 Prevent a sickle cell crisis:

 - Take vitamins and minerals as directed.
 Folic acid can help prevent blood vessel problems that can occur with sickle cell anemia.
 Zinc may decrease how often you have pain.

 - Drink liquids as directed.
 Dehydration can increase your risk for a sickle cell crisis.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Balance rest and exercise.
 Rest during a sickle cell crisis.
 Over time, increase your activity to a moderate amount.
 Exercise regularly.
 Avoid exercise or activities that can cause injury, such as football.
 Ask about the best exercise plan for you.

 - Do not smoke cigarettes or drink alcohol.
 These increase your risk for a sickle cell crisis.
 Nicotine and other chemicals in cigarettes and cigars can cause lung damage.
 Ask your healthcare provider for information if you currently smoke and need help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your healthcare provider before you use these products.

-- Ask about which vaccinations you need.
+- Ask about vaccinations you need.
 Vaccinations can help prevent a viral infection that may lead to a sickle cell crisis.
 Get a flu shot as soon as recommended each year, usually in September or October.
 You may need a pneumonia vaccine every 5 years.
 Your healthcare provider can tell you if you need other vaccines, and when to get them.

 Follow up with your doctor as directed: